 721 5th Avenue between 56th and 57th Street

-If you plan on going here, see our post Visiting Trump Tower in New York City.
+If you plan on going here, see our post, Visiting Trump Tower in New York City.

-Just days after Trump won the election, protesters gathered outside, changing the flashy class of the tower into a site of outrage.
+Just days after Trump won the election, protesters gathered outside, changing the flashy class of the tower into a site of the outrage.
 This video shows both:

 The Grand Hyatt Hotel at Grand Central

-Trump SoHo Hotel 246 Spring Street
+Trump SoHo Hotel

 If you can't get a room here, you may want to coordinate your visit so you can take our pay-what-you-wish SoHo, Little Italy & Chinatown tour, which meets only one block away!

-40 Wall Street between Nassau Street and William Street
+Between Nassau Street and William Street

 Originally known as the Bank of Manhattan Trust Building as well as the Manhattan Company Building, it was renamed the Chase Manhattan Bank building then bought by Donald Trump and renamed The Trump Building.